When Improving Dividend Yield And Building Dividend Income Are Your Goals

 We all can build wealth by creating a gap between our income and expenses.
-Most importantly, by increasing income, reducing expenses or a combination of both, free cash flow is created.
+Most importantly, by increasing income, reducing expenses, or a combination of both.
+Doing so creates free cash flow.

 - Build up your emergency fund

 These are the basic building blocks.
 For creating wealth and achieving financial independence.

 Of course, you can find a lot of information about reducing costs.
 Housing, cars, and food are usually big targets.
 Much of it is common sense and self-discipline.